Discover Swiss Financial Secrets That Maximize Your Money!

 However, I wish Findependent would give their users the choice of investing in ESG ETFs.
 These ETFs are biased against some companies, and we do not know whether this will perform better.

-Now, Findependent also lets you create a custom strategy, and you can choose the ETFs you want there.
+Now, Findependent also lets you create a custom strategy, and you can select the ETFs you want there.
 More about that in the next section.

 Also, this portfolio has a strong bias towards Switzerland, with almost 40% invested in Swiss Stocks.
 This is too much home bias for most people, and I wish we could configure that.